 Under the Voluntary Agreement, the service providers committed that 90% of set-top boxes they purchased after December 31, 2019, would meet the Tier 3 efficiency levels.
-This is the second year in which the Tier 3 procurement commitment has been evaluated, and the eighth year in which a procurement commitment is in force.
+This is the third year in which the Tier 3 procurement commitment has been evaluated, and the ninth year in which a procurement commitment is in force.

-97.4% of all set-top boxes purchased by the service provider signatories in 2021 met the Tier 3 commitment levels.
+99.5% of all set-top boxes purchased by the service provider signatories in 2022 met the Tier 3 commitment levels.
 The total procurement figures for the reported categories of set-top boxes can be found in Table 2 below.
-IP Non-DVRs were added as a subset of the Non-DVR category in 2021 which is the first year this data has been collected.
+IP Non-DVRs were added as a subset of the Non-DVR category in 2021.
+This is the second year this data has been collected.

-Table 2: Set-Top Box Procurement by Set-Top Box Category in 2021

-^aIn 2021, Multi-Service Gateway devices were not procured by any signatory.
+Table 2: Set-Top Box Procurement by Set-Top Box Category in 2022 aIn 2022, Multi-Service Gateway devices were not procured by any signatory.